bhance79/bhance79/README.md

-# 💫 About Me:
+# 💫 About Me

-I am a third-year Computer Science Engineering student at CETYS Universidad. <br>I am passionate about exploring the realms of code, web development and machine learning.<br>Seeking to incorporate my creativity into web development and always willing to learn new uses for machine learning.
+🎓 I'm a Computer Science graduate from CETYS Universidad.
+💻 Passionate about web development, data visualization, and building meaningful tools.
+🧠 Currently exploring applications of machine learning and cybersecurity.
+📈 Created real-world projects using Power BI, Power Apps, React, Python, and C#.
+🌱 Always learning — open to collaboration and new opportunities to grow!

 ## 🌐 Socials: